 Local Brick and Mortar Auction Companies is a good solution for getting sellable items out of the house quickly and into the hands of the sale venue.
 You will need to find solutions for the items the auction house does not take, which usually requires hiring a haul away company.
 If you cannot bring the items yourself to the auction house they will charge a moving fee ranging from $50 to $100 an hour that is deducted from the end proceeds of your sale.
 Some of these local auction companies can be very selective.
 You will need a representative to come out and walk through the home with you first to tell you what they are willing to sell.
 A disadvantage may be that the audience is limited in number compared to an online audience.
 However, many traditional auction companies are starting to sell select items online for clients.
 Most of these auction companies take a 30%-35% commission with a 10% buyers premium.

 Consignment Shops Consignment shops will try to sell items for as high a price as possible for you, but it may take a couple months.
-This can be a great solution for fashion items, home decor and furniture in great condition.
-The shops will be selective about condition and demand in the market.
+This can be a great solution for fashion items, clothing, home decor and furniture in excellent condition.
+The shops will be selective about condition, time of year and demand in the market.
 Consignment shops take a commission that can be as high as 55%.
 They will provide a pick up service for an extra fee.

 Social Media Selling Platforms ( Facebook Marketplace and Nextdoor.com) These are great resources if you are selling furniture, exercise equipment, contemporary home decoratives and children’s things.
-The nice thing about selling through social media sites is that you are interacting with people in your immediate neighborhood/community, they are responsive to the set price you ask them to pay and they usually pay in cash.
+The nice thing about selling through social media sites is that you are interacting through a private platform with people in your immediate neighborhood/community and they are responsive to the set price you ask them to pay with minimal bartering.
+They usually pay in cash or Venmo.
 You eliminate the commission that auction and estate sale companies will charge.
 You will need to private message the admin in charge of the group and simply request to join.
 Nextdoor.com will ask to verify your residence in the neighborhood with an address or phone number.
 If the item does not sell on these sites for the price you want, then it is an indicator that the item has a liquidation value and auction or estate sale is a better route of sale if you do not want to donate the item.

 Craigslist is a fine place to sell your things if you are comfortable with a variety of strangers contacting you and negotiating.
 It is like social media markets, but the audience is much larger, it is public and people will try to haggle.
 It is not an auction, for you set your price and you eliminate the commission that auction and estate sale companies will charge.
 You will need to establish a free account.
 Craigslist is a good place to sell lawn equipment, tools, large appliances, vehicles, boats, trailers, exercise equipment and musical equipment including pianos.
 Beware that there are con artists on Craigslist.
 In order to play it safe, never share your personal email with anyone no matter what they tell you, (Craigslist encrypts your email for this very reason), do not sell anything to a person that sends you money via PayPal that comes through as a pending status instead of a completed status and be wary of people that want to advance you money to cover their own moving fees.

 eBay and Replacements.com…Anything you would sell through an online auction company will sell successfully on eBay.
-An eBay account is free and you will need to create a Paypal account to feed transactions through, which is free to set up. eBay will charge about 13% total and Paypal takes about 3% of the sale as well.
+An eBay account is free and you will need to create a Paypal account to feed transactions through, which is free to set up. eBay will charge about 13% total and Paypal takes an additional 3% of processed sales.
 Replacements.com is a company that sells china, collectibles and silver flatware to people that need to add items to their collections.
 If you send them pictures of your items, then they will quote you an offer to purchase those items.
 You might make less on Replacements than on eBay because Replacements needs to turn around and sell the items for a profit.
 Both of these selling venues will require you to manage and pay all shipping fees and insurance for shipping the items.
 The time frame for selling items on eBay or Replacements will be longer and require more work on your end than it would if you were to hire an auction and estate sale company.